One Thing to Fire Up Your Mental Health and Wellbeing

 I'd say I was going to read so much each day.

 I'd say I'll write so much each day.

 OK, so you get the picture.
 On paper, it looks manageable.
 If this were a regular thing I'd been doing for years, it would be easy.
 But as a brand new thing to get going?

 It's like driving your car, pulling away in fifth gear.
 You'll splutter, stall, and stop.

-So one sure recipe I find for success is to look at that list and spend some time pondering on it.
-Not too long, but give it some thought on what I might enjoy most, or what will be the most vital or pressing?
-What can I do with the smallest effort before being able to move on to the next one?
+So one sure recipe I find for success is to look at that list and spend some time pondering it.
+Not too long, but give it some thought on what I might enjoy most or what will be the most vital or pressing?
+What can I do with the slightest effort before being able to move on to the next one?

 Good luck.
-Even it the one thing you do becomes a struggle, it isn't a failure to decide to change your plan, or try something else that works.
+Even if the one thing you do becomes a struggle, it isn't a failure to decide to change your plan or try something else that works.
 You succeeded in finding something that wasn't for you at that time.
 Maybe give it a go again at another time.